 - Disfiguring results of plastic surgery

 - Failure to monitor patients in post-operative recovery

 - Failure to obtain informed consent

 You may have a case for damages if surgical errors resulted in brain damage, organ failure, hemorrhage, nerve damage, loss of use, life-threatening infection or other grave illness or lasting injury.
-David J. Raimondo & Associates pursues compensation for ongoing or corrective medical care, lost earnings, pain and suffering and the emotional trauma.
+The Raimondo Law Firm pursue compensation for ongoing or corrective medical care, lost earnings, pain and suffering and the emotional trauma.
 In the event of a wrongful death from surgical malpractice, we seek damages for the economic loss and the loss of family contributions.